wtraylor/modular_megafauna_model/doxygen/herbiv_tutor.md

   \ref Fauna::Simulator::distribute_forage().

-- Add an identifier in \ref Fauna::ForageDistributionAlgorithm and add your string identifier in \ref Fauna::Parameters::callback() under `CB_FORAGE_DISTRIBUTION`.
+- Add an identifier in \ref Fauna::ForageDistributionAlgorithm and add your string identifier in \ref Fauna::ParamReader::callback() under `CB_FORAGE_DISTRIBUTION`.

-- Don’t forget to add your identifier as possible values in the message output in \ref Fauna::Parameters::declare_parameters() and \ref Fauna::Parameters::callback(), as well as in the example instruction file `data/ins/herbivores.ins`.
+- Don’t forget to add your identifier as possible values in the message output in \ref Fauna::ParamReader::declare_parameters() and \ref Fauna::ParamReader::callback(), as well as in the example instruction file `data/ins/herbivores.ins`.

 Parameters Tutorials {#sec_herbiv_tutor_parameters}